Teclead/AEM-Generator/README.md

 ## API

-The following example shows a *.dialog.ts file with the necessary configuration for the creating of an AEM component.
+The following example shows a \*.dialog.ts file with the necessary configuration for the creating of an AEM component.

-******
+---

 ### Full Example